Had an issue with

 complaints got resolved

 Missing credit card: A card was sent to an old address.
-After a complaint, a new one was couriered within 2 days and a $100 goodwill credit applied.
+After a complaint, a new one was couriered within 2 days and a $100 goodwill credit was applied.

 Dispute runaround: A customer was tired of repeating themselves.
 BankSA appointed a single case manager, who resolved the dispute within a week.